1Nigar357/1Nigar357/README.md

 My main areas of interest are artificial intelligence, computer science, and developing innovative tools that can make a difference.

 🚀 What I’m Working On:
-Exploring advanced graph algorithms and data structures Researching AI applications in healthcare and human-computer interaction Developing innovative solutions that merge computer science and electrical engineering
+Researching AI applications in human-computer interaction, computer vision, and healthcare

 📫 How to Reach Me